fbpx

 Cheeses Like Castelmagno and Toma

-You’ll encounter many types of Italian cheeses in this region, but a couple of our favorites include Castelmagno and Toma.
+You’ll encounter many types of Italian cheeses in this region (and many of our Italy travel clients love doing a cheese tasting while in the region), but some of our favorites include Castelmagno and Toma.

 Castelmagno cheese has a nutty, somewhat tart flavor and comes from cows specific to the Piedmont region.
-Because it’s dry and a little crumbly, it makes a great topping for salads or appetizers.
+Because it’s dry and a little crumbly, it makes an excellent topping for salads or appetizers.

-Toma cheese is a soft cow’s milk cheese that is creamier and more buttery than Castelmagno, and while it tastes amazing on its own, it also melts well into sauces.
+Toma cheese is a soft cow’s milk cheese that is creamier and more buttery than Castelmagno, and while it tastes fantastic on its own, it also melts well into sauces.

 Gianduja Italian Hazelnut Spread

-People regard Turin as one of Italy’s most prominent spots for chocolate production, both for eating and drinking, like a Bicerin.
-And if you’ve ever had Nutella, then you’re familiar with this region’s gianduja chocolate.
+People regard Turin as one of Italy’s most prominent spots for chocolate production, eating and drinking, like a Bicerin.
+And if you’ve ever had Nutella, you’re familiar with this region’s gianduja chocolate.

-This hazelnut paste came about when Napoleon imposed laws that put a strain on the cocoa supply.
-In order to make cocoa go further, a chocolatier in Turin mixed in hazelnuts.
+This hazelnut paste came about when Napoleon imposed laws that strained the cocoa supply.
+To make cocoa go further, a chocolatier in Turin mixed in hazelnuts.

-Traditionally, gianduja should be at least 30% hazelnuts and Nutella is less than half of that.
-So when you’re in Piedmont, make sure to get the real stuff.
-Aside from the spread, you might find gianduja in truffles, gelato, or in the popular candy Gianduiotto.
+Traditionally, gianduja should be at least 30% hazelnuts; Nutella is less than half of that.
+So when you’re in Piedmont, get the real stuff.
+Aside from the spread, you might find gianduja in truffles, gelato, or the popular candy Gianduiotto.

 Hazelnuts on a table